MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 - SQLServr.exe (SQL Server Database Engine)
 - SQLAgent.exe (SQL Server Agent)
 - ReportingServicesService.exe (SQL Server Reporting Services)
 - MSMDSrv.exe  (SQL Server Analysis Services)
 - sqlbrowser.exe (SQL Server Browser service)
 - MsDtsSrvr.exe (SQL Server Integration Services)
 - %ProgramFiles%\\Microsoft SQL Server\\1xx\\Shared\\SQLDumper.exe (SQLDumper utility)

-For an updated list of services and file paths reference [Services installed by SQL Server](/sql/database-engine/configure-windows/configure-windows-service-accounts-and-permissions#Service_Details)
+For an updated list of services and file paths, reference [Services installed by SQL Server](/sql/database-engine/configure-windows/configure-windows-service-accounts-and-permissions#Service_Details)

 Applications that are installed on SQL Server computer can load modules into the SQL Server process (sqlservr.exe).
 The applications can do this to run specific business logic or enhanced functionality, or for intrusion monitoring and protection.
 To detect if an unknown module or a module from a third-party software was loaded into the process memory space, check the output of the `sys.dm_os_loaded_modules` Dynamic Management View(DMV).